ibm-cloud-docs/pattern-sap-on-vcenter-server/security-architecture.md

 # Architecture decisions for security
 {: #security-architecture}

-The following tables summarize the security architecture decisions for SAP on {{site.data.keyword.Bluemix_notm}} VMware® vCenter Server®.
+The following tables summarize the security architecture decisions for SAP on {{site.data.keyword.Bluemix_notm}} VMware Cloud Foundation (VCF) for Classic.

 ## Security architecture decisions for data
 {: #security-architecture-data}